mkienzle/NSW-sea-garfish-stock-assessment/README.md

 The data consist of measurements of [age from a sample of commercial catches](Data/GarfishAgeData.csv), [weights from individual fish in specific intervals of age](Data/GarfishWeightAtAge.csv), [total catch](Data/GarfishCatchData.csv) and [effort](Data/GarfishEffortData.csv).

-Catch in this fishery have been relatively stable, around 45 +- 18 tonnes, with 2009/10 showing a larger than usual yield.
+Up to 2016/17, catches in this fishery were relatively stable, around 45 +- 18 tonnes, with 2009/10 showing a larger than usual yield.
+2017/18 showed a substantial decline in catch.
 Fishing effort declined sharply since 2004/05, as a result catch per unit effort increased over time.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/CatchAndEffortVariations.png)